ixofoundation/ixo-solidity/README.md

 Decimals: 8

-Cap: 10 bil Tokens
+Cap: 10 billion Tokens

 ### ProjectWallet
 This is an interface for the project wallet.
-It has one methor to transfer IXO tokens from this wallet to another wallet.
+It has one method to transfer IXO tokens from this wallet to another wallet.
 ### BasicProjectWallet
 This is a basic implementation of the ProjectWallet.
 Over time ProjectWallets would be able to contain other token types.
 ### ProjectWalletFactory
-This smart contract is responsilble for creating ProjectWallet implementations  The current one created BasicProjectWallets
+This smart contract is responsilble for creating ProjectWallet implementations.
+The current one created is BasicProjectWallet
 ### ProjectWalletRegistry
 The ProjectWalletRegistry contains a mapping of projectDID to their ProjectWallet.
 At any time the ProjectWallet associated to a project can be found here buy looking up the projectDID.
 The projectDID is a 32 byte hex representation of the project DID without the 'did:ixo:' portion.
 ### ProjectWalletAuthoriser
 This contract is authorised to transfer funds out of the ProjectWallet.
 ### AuthContract